MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-incidents/includes/3-lifecycle.md

 beginning.
 Each time your go around this cycle (and you will do so numerous times), if handled correctly it is possible to return to the beginning with greater insight into your systems.
-With some intentional work, you can also can be better prepared to respond quickly and effectively the next time an incident occurs.
+With some intentional work, you can also be better prepared to respond quickly and effectively the next time an incident occurs.

 ## Phases of an incident